VedaWebProject/Tekst/docs/content/setup/installation.md

 3. Copy `Tekst-Web/.env` to `Tekst-Web/.env.production`
 4. Configure the client (Tekst-Web) via the `Tekst-Web/.env.production` file
 5. Build the client: `npm run build-only`
-6. Make your webserver serve the built client files (in `Tekst-Web/dist`) at the URL you configured in step 3
+6. Make your web server serve the built client files (in `Tekst-Web/dist`) at the URL you configured in step 3
 7. Copy `Tekst-API/.env` to `Tekst-API/.env.prod`
 8. Configure the server (Tekst-API) via `Tekst-API/.env.prod`
 9. Run the server (Tekst-API) via the WSGI you have installed, using ASGI workers
+10. Configure your web server to reverse-proxy requests to the configured server URL + API path to the local port your WSGI server is serving the Tekst API on